Jobs

 user_visible_url

-URL or text to use in reports instead of contents of url or command (a string).
+URL or text to use in reports instead of contents of url

 Useful e.g. when a watched URL is a REST API endpoint or you are using a custom script but you want a link to the webpage on your report.

-New in version 3.0.3.
+Added in version 3.0.3.

-Changed in version 3.8: Added support for command jobs; previously worked only with url jobs.
+Changed in version 3.8: Added support for command

 Setting default directives

-See here for how to set default directives for all jobs or for jobs of an individual kind.
+See here for how to set default directives for all jobs or for jobs of an individual kind